Yale Researchers Mapped Star Birth In The Orion A Molecular Cloud ‘To Understand Where We Came From’

 The maps contained by the CARMA-NRO Orion Survey “probe a wide range of physical scales needed to study how stars form in molecular clouds,” says study co-author Shuo Kong, a Yale postdoctoral associate.

-Featured in the video below, these maps show not only how the Orion A molecular cloud shapes the process of star formation, but also how the newborn stars impact their parent cloud, revealing both sides of the coin.
+Featured in the video below, these maps show not only how the Orion A molecular cloud shapes the process of star formation but also how the newborn stars impact their parent cloud, revealing both sides of the coin.

 According to Kong, the new research could offer more clues about how the Milky Way evolved through time.